Robert Muldoon: Falklands War

 In 1982, Muldoon's government supported the British in the Falklands War.
 While New Zealand did not directly participate in the conflict, Muldoon undertook to send the frigates HMNZS Canterbury and HMNZS Waikato to the Indian Ocean to relieve Royal Navy frigates, so that they could in their turn deploy in the conflict.
 New Zealand also broke off its diplomatic relations with Argentina.
 In defence of his support for the war, Muldoon wrote an article that was published in The Times, entitled "Why we Stand by our Mother Country":

 We are a free and independent nation but in time of trouble we stand with our mother country...New Zealand's decision to break off diplomatic relations with Argentina over the Falklands, immediately after Britain had done so, was not because of Britain's support on the sporting issue.
 The reason goes much deeper than that.
 It is in the context of the statement made by a Labour Prime Minister of New Zealand in 1939: "Where Britain goes, we go."
 We see the Falklands as British territory and the Falklands Islanders as subjects of our Queen.
 We live at the end of the line and we know the feeling of isolation...With the Falklands Islands, it is family.
 Historically, Britain has so often on great occasions thrown up the leader that the occasion demanded.
 I regard Margaret Thatcher as one of the finest and straightest politicians I have ever met...In 1939 we learned the folly of appeasement.
 A great catastrophe was the price that was paid.
 The military rulers of Argentina must not be appeased.
 New Zealand will back Britain all the way.

-In the House of Commons Margaret Thatcher responded by saying that "The New Zealand Government and people have been absolutely magnificent in their support of this country, of the Falkland Islanders and of the rule of liberty and the rule of law".
+In the British House of Commons, Margaret Thatcher responded by saying that "The New Zealand Government and people have been absolutely magnificent in their support of this country, of the Falkland Islanders and of the rule of liberty and the rule of law.
+I shall gladly convey that to Mr. Muldoon, who, only yesterday, reminded me 'Don't forget.
+In New Zealand, we are still a member of the same family.'"